rwilcox/my-learnings-docs/learning_gradle.md

 `--console=plane` <-- assume a stupid TTY (ie like not clearing running task inventories via curses)

+-p can use this to override properties on CLi

 # Files

-build.grade(.kts) <-- delegate to org.gradle.api.Project.
+  * build.grade(.kts) <-- delegate to org.gradle.api.Project.
 Is build script

-settings.gradle(.kts) <-- delegate to org.gradle.api.initializaton.Settings.
-Will run slightly before the build.gradle script aka some things can _only_ be modified here
+  * settings.gradle(.kts) <-- delegate to org.gradle.api.initializaton.Settings. slightly before the build.gradle script aka some things can _only_ be modified here
+  * gradle.properties <— items defined in here can be accessed as properties by settings.gradle or build.gradle files.
+Can live in root of project or home dir

 # Dependencies